lm-schulze/ITI_project/README.md

 This project implements and compares two approaches to community detection based on the map equation: the classic **Infomap** algorithm (see ["Maps of random walks on complex networks reveal community structure"](https://doi.org/10.1073/pnas.0706851105).), which uses a greedy stochastic search to optimize the map equation directly, and **Neuromap** (see ["The Map Equation Goes Neural: Mapping Network Flows with Graph Neural Networks"](https://doi.org/10.52202/079017-0554)), which learns a soft cluster assignment matrix end-to-end via a graph neural network and gradient descent.

-For Infomap, we implement the core map equation (description length computation), the search algorithm for finding optimal partitions, and the submodule refinement step, validating our implementation against igraph and the official Infomap package.
+For Infomap, we implement the core map equation (description length computation), the search algorithm for finding optimal partitions, and the submodule refinement step, validating our implementation against python igraph and the Infomap package.

-For Neuromap, we test three encoder architectures; a Graph Convolutional Network (GCN), GraphSAGE, and FastGCN, in order to compare how architecture choice affects the resulting communities and codelength.
+For Neuromap, we test three GNN architectures; Graph Convolutional Network (GCN), Graph Isomorphism Network (GIN),  Graph Attention Network (GAT), and GraphSAGE, in order to compare how architecture choice affects the resulting communities and codelength.

 The project consists of the following files and folders (to be updated as the project progresses):
 - **test_graphs/**: folder containing small test graphs exported as GraphML, (weighted/unweighted, directed/undirected); as well as visualizations of each graph as .pdf